46 Positive Environmental Success Stories - May 2024

 Photo by Hans Veth / Unsplash

 Badger Trust and Wild Justice are asking Defra (The Department for Environment, Food and Rural Affairs) to delay the badger cull, until after 4th July.
-This will allow the next successive government to make the decisions and listen to charities campaigning against their cull, presenting scientific information.
+This allows the next successive government to make the decisions and listen to charities campaigning against their cull, presenting scientific information.
 I wrote about the badger cull here if you want a long read.
 (Badger Trust)

-Artist supply manufacturer, Winsor & Newton has been awarded the B Corp status.
+Artist supply manufacturer, Winsor & Newton, has been awarded the B Corp status.
 The company has committed and is reducing their hazardous waste, no longer transporting goods by air, increased the use of recycled materials in its packaging, and its UK and French manufacturing sites are powered by green energy.
 (Positive News)

-Positive News Roundup - Thursday, 30th May
+Positive News Round up — Thursday, 30th May

 beige castle near trees during daytime